 Exhibition view (Videbæk) / Ausstellungstext auf Deutsch

-FRAGILE WORLDS is the second exhibition of works by the Berlin-based artist collective BSA — BERLIN SELECTED ARTISTS in Denmark.
-The first BSA exhibition in Denmark was shown in Aalborg (YOUNG EUROPEAN LANDSCAPE, 2011).
+FRAGILE WORLDS is the second exhibition of works by SELECTED ARTISTS in Denmark.
+The first exhibition in Denmark was shown in Aalborg (YOUNG EUROPEAN LANDSCAPE, 2011).
 Concentrating on the broken relations between mankind and nature, the exhibition was also shown in Berlin at the Collegium Hungaricum's Moholy Nagy Gallery.
-I founded BSA in 2010, after several years of international research for artists of both outstanding talent and philosophically relevant quality.
-BSA is focussed on contemporary painting: a profound medium of slowness, contemplation and reflection.
+I founded SELECTED ARTISTS in 2010, after several years of international research for artists of both outstanding talent and philosophically relevant quality.
+SELECTED ARTISTS is focussed on contemporary painting: a profound medium of slowness, contemplation and reflection.
 As a place for expressive and solitary reflection, contemporary painting offers a kind of magical space, pointing out an alternative trajectory to the hyper-digitalised, banal decomposition and shallow perception of our present.

-Located in Berlin, BSA is based on international partnerships with galleries, institutes and museums in Hungary, Italy, Turkey, Denmark and Germany.
-While BSA's ambition is to give a representative impression of the contemporary European art scene, its vision aims at establishing a content-related, sophisticated art, able to truly reflect our present and question the spirit of our times in a quiet and critical way.
-The BSA group is basically characterized by its international origins and presence, as well as by its forthright interchange off the usual commercial interests.
-Since Berlin has come to be known as the new European metropolis of arts, most of the BSA artists, attracted by its vibrance and diversity, also live and work there.
-Some live in different European countries but regularly join BSA events and exhibitions.
-Metaphorically speaking, BSA works more like an artistic-philosophical traveller circus than an art gallery.
-An example of BSA's flexibilty is the exhibition TECHNOLOGY WON'T SAVE US.
+Located in Berlin, SELECTED ARTISTS is based on international partnerships with galleries, institutes and museums in Hungary, Italy, Turkey, Denmark and Germany.
+While SELECTED ARTISTS's ambition is to give a representative impression of the contemporary European art scene, its vision aims at establishing a content-related, sophisticated art, able to truly reflect our present and question the spirit of our times in a quiet and critical way.
+The SELECTED ARTISTS group is basically characterized by its international origins and presence, as well as by its forthright interchange off the usual commercial interests.
+Since Berlin has come to be known as the new European metropolis of arts, most of the SELECTED ARTISTS, attracted by its vibrance and diversity, also live and work there.
+Some live in different European countries but regularly join SELECTED ARTISTS events and exhibitions.
+Metaphorically speaking, our group works more like an artistic-philosophical traveller circus than an art gallery.
+An example of SELECTED ARTISTS's flexibilty is the exhibition TECHNOLOGY WON'T SAVE US.
 YOUNG ART FROM BERLIN (2011) in Istanbul.
-In the context of the local biennial arts festival I presented the works of eleven BSA artists, thus evoking a novel and vivid cultural and intellectual exchange.
+In the context of the local biennial arts festival I presented the works of eleven of my artists, thus evoking a novel and vivid cultural and intellectual exchange.

 Thematically, FRAGILE WELTEN concentrates on the fragility of the world we live in, especially on the vunerability — often concealed beneath shining surfaces — of an environment constantly undergoing demystification.
 At its core, the exhibition is constituted by the formal and aesthetical arrangement and intersection of 14 different artists' positions (the works of 11 painters are combined with sculptures, collages, machines and experiments).
 But fragility can also be found in the sensitive structures of the works themselves.
 Furthermore, the exhibition's underlying curatorial concept tells stories and creates emotions that critically challenge the functional perfection of our lives.
 The precision and perfection of the works point to a hermetically sealed, hidden world, which offers viewers a momentary exit from the familiarity of everyday life.
 Compared to a reality that is increasingly detached from individual interiors, the experience of nature and the mystical roots of being, the contemplative mood of the exhibition seems all the more fragile.
 The absurdities, pictorial signs of decomposition and magical appearances within highly composed counterworlds presented here are a reaction to an evermore incomprehensible reality — which in its rapid pace, global synchronicity and rigidly functional ideology may actually be more fragile than it likes to pretend.